 The History of Kalamazoo Country Day School

-The Tutorial Program was added in 1985.
-The Preschool, Beforecare and Aftercare programs were fully implemented by the fall of 1990.
-Summer programs, operated by the Preschool faculty, were included that year.
+The Tutorial Program was added in 1985 and the Preschool, Beforecare, and Aftercare programs were fully implemented by the fall of 1990.
+Summer programs, operated by the Preschool faculty, were included that year as well.

-Kalamazoo Country Day School has the capacity to serve approximately 220 students in preschool through eighth grade, with 20 full-time and seven part-time instructors.
-The school is governed by a Board of Trustees and is administered by the Head of School, our Director of Admissions, our Alumni Director, our administrative assistant and our office manager.
+Kalamazoo Country Day School has the capacity to serve approximately 220 students in Preschool through Eighth Grade along with 20 full-time and 7 part-time instructors.
+The school is governed by a Board of Trustees and is administered by the Head of School, Brian Steele, our Executive Assistant to the Head of School, Shannon Crowley, and our Business Officer, Joni Klosterman.